Fuck ICE

 Lots of cops just one block away from the Waymos

-A police office enveloped by smoke on the 101 Freeway
+A police officer enveloped by smoke on the 101 Freeway

-Protestors sit while a woman walks in front of them
+Protestors sit in peaceful protest while a woman walks in front of them